hatfullr/BlackbodyColorbar/README.md

 # BlackbodyColorbar
+Make sure to place the file `BlackbodyColorbar.py` in your current working directory first.

 This module gives access to Matplotlib colormaps for the blackbody spectrum.
 There is a slightly different spectrum for objects with apparent sizes of 2 degrees and 10 degrees due to exposure to human eye